DrSleep/tensorflow-deeplab-resnet/README.md

 ## Requirements

 TensorFlow needs to be installed before running the scripts.
-TensorFlow 0.12 is supported; for TensorFlow 0.11 please refer to this [branch](https://github.com/DrSleep/tensorflow-deeplab-resnet/tree/tf-0.11).
+TensorFlow v1.1.0 is supported; for TensorFlow v0.12 please refer to this [branch](https://github.com/DrSleep/tensorflow-deeplab-resnet/tree/tf-0.12); for TensorFlow v0.11 please refer to this [branch](https://github.com/DrSleep/tensorflow-deeplab-resnet/tree/tf-0.11).
+Note that those branches may not have the same functional as the current master.

 To install the required python packages (except TensorFlow), run
 ```bash